fieldsey/TTS-MPP-template/ISSUE_TEMPLATE.md

 ## Deadlines

 * **Q&A period ends:** Please provide feedback or ask any questions you may have in the comments below no later than DAY, MONTH DD, YYYY by 5:00pm eastern.
-* **Responses due by:** Please provide your responses via the method described below no later than DAY, MONTH DD, YYYY by 5:00pm eastern.
+* **Responses due by:** Please provide your responses via [this Google Form](URL) no later than DAY, MONTH DD, YYYY by 5:00pm eastern.

 ## Background

 ### The project

-_This should be pulled from the project summary memo._
+_This will be a few lines explaining the team and the project with the need._

 ### The user story